wuzhengy/TAU/README.md

 # TAU - Messenger with high-scaling blockchain economy.
 Core UI experienses:= {
-- decentralized message with centralized embeded light display media links to youtube, instgram or magnet.
+- decentralized community chatting, not designed as personal messenger
-  - browser and small picture to present http links
+  - browser and small picture to present http links of youtube, instgram or tiktok
   - torrent client to open magnet link
 - **"(+)"** floating button on home page
-   * Create a Community: build a blockchain of community for torrent sharing.
+   * Create a Community
       * Give a name to new blockchain
       * Creation of a blockchain with 10 million coins at 5 minutes per block generation rate
 - **"(+)"** floating button on community page
-   * Transactions
+   * Transactions on community blockchain
-      * Regular Message
+      * Regular forum note and comments
-      * Chain Annoucement
+      * New community Annoucement
       * DHT BootStrap Node Annoucement
       * Wiring Transaction
-      * Identity annoucement in the community
+      * Identity annoucement
+   * Messages on peer hash chain
-      * Private message, content can be encrypted by receiver's public key.
+      * Private message between two peers, content can be encrypted by receiver's public key.
+        * only peers belong one community can send messages.
 - Dashboard:  Data * Kb/s
   - Wifi only: on/off, default is ON.
     - if "Wifi only" turn to Off, ask for how long: 30 minutes/ 1 hour(default)/ 3 hours